 - The best healthy breakfast cookies

-And if you are looking for more sweet yet healthy treats, check out these snack ideas.
+And if you are looking for more sweet yet healthy treats, check out these healthy snack ideas.

 If you try this granola balls recipe, please leave a comment and a rating and let me know how much you liked it!

 - Add the pitted dates and 2 tablespoons of water to a food processor.
 Blend until the dates become like a dough-consistency paste (see note 1).